ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

 ![connected edges only](/static/images/kruskal-maze-generator/connected-edges-only.png)

-The purple lines represent the minimum spanning tree (e.g, our maze path).
+The purple lines represent the minimum spanning tree (e.g. our maze path).
 If you look closely, you can see the tree spans to every vertex, thus every point on the corresponding maze path is access&mdash;a perfect maze.

 We've just implemented Kruskal's algorithm, cool right?
 To finish off the maze generation, we simply remove all the vertex and edge lines and clear out the grid lines where ever there are connected vertices.